St Paul’s Cathedral Hours + 7 Other Top Tips for Your Visit

 If you want to capture sunset from the top of St Paul’s over London, then this is definitely one of the best times to visit.

-#5 How Long to Allow for Visit
+#5 How Long to Allow for Your Visit?

 London, St Pauls, Stained Glass WIndow